ktor-doc-jp/ktor-doc-jp/pages/features/call-logging.md

 ## Configuring

-This feature allows configuring the log level and filtering the requests that are being logged:
+This feature allows you to configure the log level and filtering the requests that are being logged:

 ```kotlin
 install(CallLogging) {